abonello/riddle-game-app/README.md

 points earned for the whole game before moving on to the user page.
 ***Perhaps a breakdown of points and answers, but this can be placed in EXTRAS.***

+Register button is logging in a user with an empty name.
+Button should be inactive if no username is typed.

 ## TO DO -- EXTRA
+If a user is added to the HOF all games, I need to check if he already is on the list.
+If yes, his entry will be updated, ie older entry removed.
+Need to check that this does not end with less than the current of entries. ie do not drop entries before checking and updating.

 Timed game

 Sounds